Why Ketosis Diets Will Fail: The Paleo and Keto Manifesto

-(However, to put the logical fallacy to rest, just because fasting is part of the ketogenic diet, and fasting is good for you, does not mean the ketogenic diet is a healthy, sustainable way to live, or even a good way to lose weight.)
+However, to put the logical fallacy to rest: fasting is part of the ketogenic diet, and fasting is good for you, but that does not mean the ketogenic diet as a whole is a healthy, sustainable way to live or even a good way to lose weight.

-Fasting is research- and time-tested.
-Many cultures of the world have engaged in periods of not eating, for physical purification as well as spiritual benefits, and many research studies show fasting to be beneficial for human health.
+Fasting is well-researched and time-tested.
+Many cultures of the world have engaged in periods of not eating for physical purification as well as spiritual benefits, and many research studies show fasting to be beneficial for human health.

-But the benefits of fasting aren’t necessarily related to the state of “ketosis,” where starvation supposedly forces fat burn.
-(See Dr. Alan Christianson’s quote, below, about whether “ketosis” is even what the Keto diet claims it is.)
+The benefits of fasting aren’t necessarily related to the state of “ketosis,” where starvation supposedly forces fat burn.
+(See Dr. Alan Christianson’s quote below about whether “ketosis” is even what the Keto diet claims it is.)

 I’m far more interested in the induced state of autophagy from a 12-hour fast, or for a longer fast lasting several days.

-I’ve water-fasted (no food, only water) for 7 days, 9 days, and 12 days, in the past two years.
+I’ve water-fasted (no food, only water) for stretches of 7 days, 9 days, and 12 days in the past two years.

 Why?
-Because in autophagy, when the body has no food, it scavenges aberrant cells, and immune function goes into high gear, gobbling up cancer cells, yeast, mold, byproducts of metabolism—generally and specifically cleaning house.
+Because in autophagy, when the body has no food, it scavenges aberrant cells and sends immune function into high gear, gobbling up cancer cells, yeast, mold, byproducts of metabolism—generally and specifically cleaning house.

 I believe fasting is one of the most powerful things you can do for longevity and to avoid chronic disease.
-Thomas Lodi, M.D., a Columbia-trained medical doctor, presents all his patients with information on water fasting, and tells them it’s the single most powerful thing they can do, in their cancer treatment.
+Thomas Lodi, M.D., a Columbia-trained medical doctor, presents all his cancer patients with information on water fasting and tells them it’s the single most powerful thing they can do in their treatment.

-Compare that to the ketogenic diet plan, where you may be advised to drink acidic coffee full of butter, and a plate of bacon–which is unsustainable, unpalatable long-term, and artery-clogging, as well as devastatingly low in chlorophyll, oxygen, raw enzymes, phytonutrients, vitamins, and minerals.
+Compare that to the ketogenic diet plan, where you may be advised to drink acidic coffee full of butter alongside a plate of bacon.
+This is unsustainable, unpalatable, and artery-clogging, as well as devastatingly low in chlorophyll, oxygen, raw enzymes, phytonutrients, vitamins, and minerals.

-Let’s take a look at some of the myths around the diet industry’s concept that carbs make you tired, sick, and fat.
+Let’s take a look at some of the myths around the diet industry’s theory that carbs make you tired, sick, and fat.

 Ari Whitten and Wade Smith, MD’s book, The Low Carb Myth, says this: